PROF. DR. IUR. DR. RER. POL. H.C. CARL BAUDENBACHER

-The most important cases decided by the Court since I have been a judge concern EFTA States' liability for legislative, administrative and judicial wrongdoing, the recognition of EEA fundamental rights and of other general principles of EEA law, modalities of the infringement procedure and the preliminary reference procedure, State monopolies for alcoholic beverages, tobacco and gambling, the Norwegian advertising ban for alcoholic beverages and the display ban for tobacco products, the Norwegian reversion system for waterfalls, transfrontier television, the succession of contracts under the transfer of undertaking rules, the recognition of the precautionary principle in food law, the taxation of dividends, the relationship between competition law and collective agreements, the compatibility with State aid rules of tax privileges for certain economic actors and State guarantees for publicly owned banks, the relevance of the ECHR in competition law cases, access to documents of the EFTA Surveillance Authority for private parties seeking damages, the security of costs, the limits of the application of national CFC rules, the interpretation of the EU Citizenship Directive in an EEA law context and the relationship between copyright law and trade mark law.
+The most important cases decided by the Court since I have been a judge concern EFTA States' liability for legislative, administrative and judicial wrongdoing, the recognition of EEA fundamental rights and of other general principles of EEA law, modalities of the infringement procedure and the preliminary reference procedure, State monopolies for alcoholic beverages, tobacco and gambling, the Norwegian advertising ban for alcoholic beverages and the display ban for tobacco products, the Norwegian reversion system for waterfalls, transfrontier television, the succession of contracts under the transfer of undertaking rules, the recognition of the precautionary principle in food law, the taxation of dividends, competition law, the relationship between competition law and collective agreements, the compatibility with State aid rules of tax privileges for certain economic actors and State guarantees for publicly owned banks, the relevance of the ECHR in competition law cases, access to documents of the EFTA Surveillance Authority for private parties seeking damages, the security of costs, the limits of the application of national CFC rules, the interpretation of the EU Citizenship Directive in an EEA law context, trademark law, patent law and copyright law as well as public procurement law.
 The EFTA Court also dealt with a number of complex cases concerning the legal consequences of the downfall of the Icelandic banks in 2008.
 On 28 January 2013, the Court dismissed the action brought by the EFTA Surveillance Authority in the Icesave case.